verified-network-toolchain/Verified-FEC/README.md

-# Algebra
+# Verified-FEC
-Constructive Algebra in Coq
+Verification of Forward Error Correction in Coq